How we can support you

 If the child was known to us prior to his or her death, the referral will be automatically accepted.
 For those that have never used our services, the upper age limit for referral is 25.

 Anyone can refer e.g. health, social or education professionals.
 Parents or carers can also self-refer.
-Complete our care referral form and send to email@example.com, alternatively print the form and send to us at Martin House, Grove Road, Boston Spa, LS23 6TX.
+To refer, please complete one of our referral forms.